 Also, any public documents written in a language that is not an official language of Spain must be translated (by an sworn translator according to Spanish law) into Spanish or, if the procedure corresponds to bodies based in an autonomous region, into any of the languages that are also official languages in that autonomous region.

 The following translations are valid:

-The translations done or revised by the diplomatic missions or consular offices must be authenticated by the Ministry of Foreign Affairs and Cooperation.
+The translations done or revised by the diplomatic missions or consular offices must be authenticated by the Ministry of Foreign Affairs, European Union and Cooperation.

 (*) Since the entry into force of the Regulation (EU) 2016/1191 of the European Parliament and of the Council of 6 July 2016, public documents covered by this Regularion should be exempted from legalisation and from its sworn translation between EU member countries.
 In addition, there will be multilingual standard forms in each of the Union official languages to be attached to these public documents.